 Enable and Use Git LFS to Version Large Files

-If your projects contain large files, especially ones that are modified often, an initial clone can take a long time because your Git client needs to download every version of every file.
+If your projects contain large files, especially files that are modified often, an initial clone can take a long time because your Git client needs to download every version of every file.
 Git LFS (Large File Storage) minimizes the time needed for downloading large files in your repository by downloading the relevant versions during the checkout process instead of during clone or fetch operations.
 Git LFS does this by replacing large files in your repository with small pointer files that you'll probably never even see.
-Git LFS automatically handles the replacements and stores the large file contents on a local file system or a remote server.
+Git LFS automatically handles the replacements and stores the large file contents in an OCI Storage Bucket.

-In VB Studio, by default, Git LFS is enabled in all Git repositories for the entire organization.
+By default, VB Studio enables Git LFS in all Git repositories for the entire organization.

-If you need to store large or binary files in your project, this is how you enable and use Git LFS for a repository in the project:
+If you need to store large or binary files in your project, here's how you enable and use Git LFS for a repository in the project:

 You can find the URL for the remote repository from the Project Home page's Repositories tab.
 From the Clone drop-down list, click Copy to clipboard the Copy icon to copy the URL, then paste it to the command line: